aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 ## **Rotate Shapes**
 Aspose.Slides allows you to rotate a shape added to a slide this way:

-1. Create an instance of [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class.
+1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class.
-2. Obtain a slide's reference through its index.
+2. Get a slide's reference through its index.
 3. Add an [IShape](https://apireference.aspose.com/slides/java/com.aspose.slides/IShape) to the slide.
 4. Rotate the shape by the needed degrees.
 5. Write the modified presentation as a PPTX file.